 To improve your indoor air quality, there are two types of pollutants you should deal with, which are gaseous and particulate pollutants.

-Air ionizers are ineffective against gaseous pollutants, such as odors, and VOCs.
+Air ionizers are ineffective against gaseous pollutants, such as odors and VOCs.
 However, they work for particulate pollutants by attaching and clumping together before falling to the floor, carpets, curtains, or other surfaces.
-The working principle of ionizers does not clean up the air, instead the particulate pollutants fall to nearby surfaces.
+The working principle of ionizers does not clean up the air.
+Instead, the particulate pollutants fall to nearby surfaces.
 However, according to EPA, air ionizers might be ineffective in removing larger particles such as pollen from the air.

 Benefits of Using Air Ionizers

 The main benefit of air ionizers is cleaning the air.
-As earlier stated, air ionizers are effective against smaller particulate matter in the air.
+As earlier stated, air ionizers are effective against minor particulate matter in the air.
 Additionally, air ionizers can help reduce static electricity in your home.

 Apart from purifying the air, ionizers also help refresh the space.
-Negatively charged ions are most prevalent in natural places like waterfalls or around moving waters.
-The freshness of air at the beach or a waterfall is because of negative ions.
+Negatively charged ions are most prevalent in natural places like waterfalls or moving waters.
+The freshness of philosophy at the beach or a waterfall is because of negative ions.
 An ionizer can help recreate this experience (relaxing effect) by artificially releasing negative ions.

-According to PhysioRoom, exposure to negative ions has also shown an increase in brain activity, produces a calming effect, and also provides relief from migraine, hay fever, and post-operative pains.
+According to PhysioRoom, exposure to negative ions has also shown an increase in brain activity, produces a calming effect, and provides relief from migraine, hay fever, and post-operative pains.